KiyoshiHirose/winFT-0.1.1/README.md

 # winFT-0.1.1
-winFT is developed for Facebook [fastText](https://fasttext.cc/) users who would like to use GUI on the Windows PC. winFT support the following seven fasttext functions: Supervised, Skipgram, CBOW, Test-Label, Predict-Prob, Nearest Neighbors, and Analogies.
+I'm pleased to announce that winFT-0.1.1 is now available for fasttext fan users or those who interested in Natural Language Processing. winFT is developed for Facebook [fastText](https://fasttext.cc/) users who would like to use GUI on the Windows PC. winFT support the following seven fasttext functions: Supervised, Skipgram, CBOW, Test-Label, Predict-Prob, Nearest Neighbors, and Analogies.

 The following pictures are winFT main window and result of Skipgram.
 It's easy and intuitive operation!

 winFT runs on Japanese and English Windows.

+Please be advised that winFT might be modified without notice for a while.

 ![winFT](https://user-images.githubusercontent.com/46741075/69804504-12b10300-1222-11ea-95f6-899d9364e829.png)
 ![skipgram-result](https://user-images.githubusercontent.com/46741075/69804679-73d8d680-1222-11ea-8323-339a25d4642c.png)